 Quick answer: You can’t physically lift jowls without surgery — but you can improve how they look with simple at-home routines that support a more defined jawline.
 Want the 60-second routine?
 Jump to the steps below.

 Two easy at-home moves for a more defined jawline.I’ll show you two simple, gentle moves I use myself — plus a few skin basics that help the lower face look more defined.
-For more lasting results, go to Jowl Exercises That Work, a full jowl exercise routine.
+If you want a longer routine after this, I’ll link it right below the 60-second steps.

 And if you’re just curious about in-office options, I added a short overview near the end (totally optional).